Biblical Theology

 Listen to this article

-Context:The book of Leviticus is part of the Torah, the first five books of the Bible, and it contains the laws and regulations given by God to the Israelites through Moses.
-Leviticus 27 specifically deals with laws regarding vows and dedications to the Lord.
+Leviticus is the third book of the Torah, the first five books of the Bible, and records the laws and regulations given by God to the Israelites through Moses.
+Chapter 27 deals specifically with vows and dedications to the Lord.
+In this context the term “devoted” refers to the Hebrew concept of cherem (or herem), meaning something set apart for complete destruction and therefore not subject to redemption.

 Share this: